-Brand The Corporation has taken the necessary steps to foster a distinctive brand image and raise its profile, including its sustainable tourism approach.
-Structure Our vertically integrated structure enables us to ensure better quality control over our products and services and facilitates implementing programs to achieve gains in efficiency.
-Employees Our employees work together as a team and are committed to ensuring overall customer satisfaction and contributing to improving the Corporation's effectiveness.
+BRAND The Corporation has taken the necessary steps to foster a distinctive brand image and raise its profile, including its sustainable tourism approach.
+STRUCTURE Our vertically integrated structure enables us to ensure better quality control over our products and services and facilitates implementing programs to achieve gains in efficiency.
+EMPLOYEES Our employees work together as a team and are committed to ensuring overall customer satisfaction and contributing to improving the Corporation's effectiveness.
 Moreover, we believe the Corporation is managed by a seasoned leadership team.
-Supplier relationships We have exclusive access to certain hotels at sun destinations as well as over 25 years of privileged relationships with many hotels at these destinations and in Europe.
+SUPPLIER We have exclusive access to certain hotels at sun destinations as well as over 30 RELATIONSHIPS years of privileged relationships with many hotels at these destinations and in Europe.

-Transat has the resources it needs to meet its 2017 objectives and continue building on its long-term strategies.
+Transat has the resources it needs to meet its 2018 objectives and continue building on its long-term strategies.